Igo Etrich: Aviation

 Another aircraft designer, Edmund Rumpler, modified the design of the Taube slightly, claimed to be the developer and refused to pay licensing fees to Etrich.
 With the advent of World War I, Etrich made the design for his Taube freely available and dropped his lawsuit.

-After World War I, Etrich moved to Trautenau (now Trutnov) in the newly founded Czechoslovakia, and built the Sport-Taube.
+After World War I, Etrich moved back to his birthplace Trautenau (now Trutnov) in the newly founded Czechoslovakia, and built the Sport-Taube.
 It was claimed to be faster with its 40 hp engine than the Czechoslovak military planes of the time.
 The authorities claimed he built the plane for smuggling and impounded his plane.
 Igo Etrich was so disappointed, that he abandoned his aeronautical projects and dedicated himself to the production of textile machinery.

 Etrich died on February 4 1967 in Salzburg, Austria.